-In the Cell Atlas, 2087 genes (11% of all protein-coding human genes) have been shown to encode proteins that localize to the plasma membrane (Figure 2).
+In the Subcellular Section, 2202 genes (11% of all protein-coding human genes) have been shown to encode proteins that localize to the plasma membrane (Figure 2).
 A Gene Ontology (GO)-based functional enrichment analysis of the plasma membrane proteome shows enrichment of terms for biological processes related to structural organization of the cell, cell signalling and cellular response to extracellular stimuli, transport across the plasma membrane, and cell adhesion.
+The enriched GO terms for molcular functions are related to these processes, revolving around channel and transporter activity, and binding to proteins associated with the plasma membrane.
 About 80% of the plasma membrane proteins localize to other cellular compartments in addition to the plasma membrane, with co-localization between the plasma membrane and actin filaments or the cytosol being overrepresented.

 Figure 1.
 Examples of proteins localized to the plasma membrane.
 EGFR is a transmembrane glycoprotein that binds to Epidermal Growth Factor (detected in A-431 cells).
-CTNNB1 is involved in signaling pathways (detected in A-431 cells).
+CTNNB1 plays a key role in regulation of transcription in response to the Wnt signalling pathway, but also in the formation of adherens junctions as a subunit of the cadherin complex (detected in A-431 cells).
 EZR plays a key role in cell surface structure adhesion, migration and organization (detected in A-431 cells).

 Proteins are mainly involved in endocytosis and cellular response to extracellular stimuli, cell signalling, transport, cell structure and cell adhesion.